2021 Urban & Regional Planning Degree Guide

 Critical assessment and problem identification are necessary skills for this major.
 It is also imperative to be able to evaluate and come up with strategies to fix problems and implement solutions.
 Students will need to be strong thinkers with an interest in correcting present problems and avoiding problems in the future.
 The idea is not to provide a Band-Aid to an issue, but to actually fix it in order to create livable and healthy environments for communities all around the world.
 Students should be prepared to build physical models and designs as well as models on the computer.

-urban and regional planning degree applicants generally need have finished high school or their GED.
+urban & regional planning degree applicants generally need have finished high school or their GED.
 Many schools may also have GPA and SAT/ACT score minimums that must be met.
 Once you obtain your degree, additional urban planning certifications required to pursue a career in this field.

 Degree | Credit Requirements | Typical Program Length |